Updated: Oct 6, 2021

 There are a number of different things to consider when you are booking your next Sports Massage appointment.
-This is why there is no strict rule as to how long you should wait between sessions.
+There are no strict rules as to how long you should wait between sessions.

 Here are a few questions that might help you: